 Agricultural Equipment Literature Archive [Finding Aid 65 KB DOC]

 Homesteading brought increased demand for agricultural equipment.
 Homesteaders needed items that brought efficiency and solved the problems the new and diverse landscapes created.
 To meet these needs, agricultural companies began to produce new equipment at an astonishing rate.
 This rapid industrialization of agricultural equipment provided homesteaders the means to be successful, and revolutionized farming across the entire United States.
-These records are related to the purchasing, advertising, and operation of agricultural equipment similar to what was used by homesteaders.
+These records are an assembled collection related to the purchasing, advertising, and operation of agricultural equipment similar to what was used by homesteaders.

 Product Literature Archive [Finding Aid 54 KB DOC]

 Commercial items were being created and sold to enhance the lives of homesteaders.
 Household items like coffee and vinegar were being advertised alongside livestock and seeds.
 Items were building produced and sold with homesteaders needs in mind.
-These records are related to the purchasing, advertising, and operation of household and agricultural products (not machinery).
-Others offered advice on how to plant, grow, or raise the agricultural products they purchased.
+These records are an assembled collection related to the purchasing, advertising, and operation of household and agricultural products (not machinery).
+Others offer advice on how to plant, grow, or raise the agricultural products they purchased.

-Homestead National Monument of America Administrative & Resource Management Records [Finding Aid 115 KB DOC]
+Homestead National Historical Park Administrative & Resource Management Records [Finding Aid 115 KB DOC]

 Records related to the cultural, archaeological, and natural resource management functions of the park.
 The archive also includes information about the park's administration, interpretation, history, and development.

-Homestead National Monument of America Special Events Records [Finding Aid 58 KB DOC]
+Homestead National Historical Park Special Events Records [Finding Aid 58 KB DOC]

 Records related to, sponsored by, or occurred at HOME and/or surrounding the Homestead Act of 1862.
 The collection contains textual documents, maps, newspaper clippings, photographic material, and audio-visual recordings.

-Homestead National Monument of America Photographic Archive [no finding aid]
+Homestead National Hisotrical Park Photographic Archive [no finding aid]

 Photographs related to the functions of the park.
-Includes photographs of rangers working, construction projects, special events, structures and grounds of the monument, and much more.
+Includes photographs of rangers working, construction projects, special events, structures and grounds of the park, and much more.

 Friends Group Records [Finding Aid 54 KB DOC]

 Records related to the correspondence, financial and activities of the groups, as well as notes from the monthly meetings.
 The Homestead Historic Association (HHA) was founded in 1961 and was official recognized in 1962 as a friends group for Homestead National Monument of America (now Homestead National Historical Park).
 Due to decline in membership and interest the HHA was official disbanded in 1973.
 In 1994, another group of citizens joined to form the Friends of Homestead which was incorporated as a non-profit organization in 2001.

 Oral History Collections [no finding aid]

-Various oral histories have been collected by Homestead National Monument of America over the years.
-Topics include homesteading, the history of the monument, country schools, and working at Dempster Mill Mfg.
+Various oral histories have been collected by Homestead National Historical Park over the years.
+Topics include homesteading, the history of the park, country schools, and working at Dempster Mill Mfg.
 Co.

 Family History Collection [no finding aid]

-Records donated to the monument from various descendants of homesteading families.
+Records donated to the park from various descendants of homesteading families.
 Many include descendant genealogies, homesteading stories, and more.
 These records generally do not include original documents or photographs.